Hi there! Last post of 2016 (how scary is that thought)!

 So, as I said above, this week’s design is for the Willow Cup Cozy.
 I love cup cozies, they make great gifts and they’re super cute and quick.
 This design is easy enough to make smaller if you have a tiny cup or wide enough to go around your Starbucks cup too.
 While I might not be able to decide if I want Winter or Spring designs just yet, coffee is forever and a cup cozy is perfect for that.3

-You can get an ad-free downloadable pdf for this pattern in my Ravelry shop for $1.50.
+You can get an ad-free downloadable pdf for this pattern in my Ravelry shop.

 - US H (5.00) mm crochet hook